anopheles-genomic-surveillance/selection-atlas/workflow/site/docs/glossary.md

 cohort
-cohorts
-  A cohort is a group of mosquito specimens which are analysed together.
+  A group of mosquito specimens which are analysed together.
 For the selection atlas, mosquito specimens are grouped into cohorts by taxon, level 2 administrative divisions, and year quarter.
 For example, the cohort labelled "Burkina Faso / Houet / coluzzii / 2012 / Q3" includes *Anopheles coluzzii* mosquitoes collected from Houet Province, Burkina Faso, during the third quarter of 2012.

 copy number variation
 CNV
-CNVs
   A genetic mutation where multiple additional copies of a particular DNA sequence are present in some individuals in a population.
 If a CNV spans one or more protein-coding {term}`genes` then expression of those genes may be increased as a result.
 If the protein product interacts with insecticides in some way, then increased expression may alter insecticide susceptibility.
 For example, CNVs affecting cytochrome P450 genes which metabolise pyrethroid insecticides may cause resistance to pyrethroids.